Divisibility and Arithmetic Properties of a Class of Sparse Polynomials: Some irreducibility results

 The next corollary has an unexpected connection with Wieferich primes, which are closely related to Fermat quotients.
 For an odd prime $p$ and an integer $a\geq 2$ with $p\nmid a$, the {\it Fermat quotient to base} $a$ is defined by

 Fermat's little theorem implies that this is an integer.
 A prime $p$ that satisfies $q_p(2)\equiv 0\pmod{p}$ is called a {\it Wieferich prime}.
+These primes played an important role in the classical theory of Fermat's last theorem; see, e.g., \cite{Ri}.
 Only two such primes are known, namely $p=1093$ and $p=3511$.
 The latest published search \cite{DK} for Wieferich primes went up to $6.7\times 10^{15}$, while the current record stands at $6\times 10^{17}$; see \cite{Fis}.
+It is not known whether there are infinitely many Wieferich primes, or even whether there are infinitely many non-Wieferich primes; see \cite{GM}.

 \begin{corollary} Let $p$ be an odd non-Wieferich prime, and let $d=p-1$, $d=(p-1)/2$, or $d=\lfloor p/3\rfloor$.
 Then $f_{n-d,n}(z)$ is irreducible for all $n=j(p-1)p$, resp.\ $n=j(p-1)p/2$ when $p\equiv\pm 1\pmod{8}$, where $j=1,2,\ldots$ and $p\nmid j$. \end{corollary}